winavin/permissions/readme.md

 ## License

-This package is open-sourced software licensed under the [license file](MIT License).
+This package is open-sourced software licensed under the MIT.